Phoenix Area Service

 Answers about repair, replacement, maintenance, and service.

-It is the electrical shutoff near HVAC equipment that allows power to be disconnected for service or emergency shutdown.
+An HVAC disconnect is the service shutoff near outdoor equipment.
+It allows power to be disconnected near the unit for service and emergency shutdown.

 Can a bad disconnect stop the AC from starting?

 Yes.
-If power is not passing through the disconnect or its fuses correctly, the outdoor unit may not run.
+If power is not passing through the disconnect, fuses, terminals, or wiring correctly, the outdoor unit may not run.

 Should I bypass a bad disconnect?

-No. A disconnect is a safety device and should be repaired or replaced properly.
+No. A disconnect is a safety device.
+It should be repaired or replaced properly, not bypassed.

 Licensed Local HVAC Service